yuqiliao/yuqi_website/content/blog/rStudioCertification.md

 author: "Yuqi Liao"
 date: 2020-12-03
 linktitle: RStudio Trainer
-title: Getting Certified as an RStduio Instructor
+title: Getting Certified as an Rstudio Instructor
 highlight: true
 image: img/blog/trainer_penguin_hexagon.png
 description: I was lucky to have been certified as an RStudio instructor in Tidyverse.
 I’d love to share my experience and what I’ve learned along the process, which I hope may be helpful to anyone interested in teaching R.